 - 5.5.
-If the events in the previous chart occur as they should, hold the ball joint at each end of the accelerator rod with pliers and tighten the accelerator rod jam nut against it. - 5.6.
+If the events above occur as they should, hold the ball joint at each end of the accelerator rod with pliers and tighten the accelerator rod jam nut against it. - 5.6.
 Ensure that the events occur as described in step 5.4 above.
+See following NOTE.